 From Reykjavík to Snæfellsnes is a journey of around 2 hours, or 156km (97 miles).
-It’s a fairly simple journey; just head out of the capital and join Route 1 (the ring road) going clockwise, then turn off onto Route 54 and that will take you all the way to Snæfellsnes.
+If renting a car in Iceland, know that It’s a fairly simple journey; just head out of the capital and join Route 1 (the ring road) going clockwise, then turn off onto Route 54 and that will take you all the way to Snæfellsnes.
 Snæfellsjökull National Park is a little further away, 45 minutes further on from Snæfellsnes, or an extra 50km (31 miles).

 Route 54 also handily takes you all the way around the peninsula (except for the national park, there is a separate road for this), and to return to Reykjavík via Route 1 you have two options: Route 55 or 56.
 Route 55 is the more traveled road, although it takes longer to reach it if you’re coming from the national park.
 Route 56 is a gravel road, so while it may be a quicker route home, it requires more care and focus to drive on.

 Best Things to Do in Snaefellsnes Peninsula

 This peninsula has been called “Iceland in Miniature” in the past because it contains examples of most of Iceland’s ice and fire landscape: volcanoes, glaciers, black sand beaches, and other geological wonders.
 This experience can be completed as an organized guided day tour, or as an independent journey with your own vehicle or a rental car.
 Let’s take a look at some of the most popular stops.

 The Gerðuberg cliffs are a particularly unique line of basalt columns, which are hexagonal in shape.
 These geometrical patterns are so precise that they look man-made, but they were actually formed by lava flowing very equally and cooling very rapidly.
 The cliffs are located near to the entrance of the peninsula, so they’re best visited at the start or end of your journey into this area.